School Accident Claims Guide

 The injuries that a child can sustain in school can be quite varied.
 For example, your child could slip, trip, or fall due to slippery floors.
 This could result in dislocations or broken bones in body parts like the wrist or foot

-For more information on the claims process, speak with one of our advisors today.
+If you want to learn about the claims process in more detail, just chat with one of our advisors.
 They could connect you with a No Win No Fee solicitor from our panel to work on your claim.

 When Could You Make A School Accident Claim?

 When your child is at school, they are owed a duty of care.
-This means that the school is responsible for their health and safety, and must take all reasonably practicable steps to ensure that they are safe while on the premises.
+This means that the school must carry out every reasonably practicable step that ensures their safety while on the premises.

-If this duty of care is not upheld, and your child is injured as a result, then this is known as negligence.
-If you can prove that negligence occurred, then you may be able to make a claim on behalf of your child as their litigation friend.
+If this duty is not upheld, and your child is injured as a consequence, then this is known as negligence.
+By showing that negligence led to your child’s injuries, you could make a claim on behalf of your child as their litigation friend.

 Litigation friends are appointed by the court to oversee a claim on behalf of someone who cannot claim for themselves.
-This includes minors under the age of eighteen and those who lack the mental capacity needed to claim.
+This includes minors under the age of eighteen.

 To find out if you could make a claim on behalf of a child who was injured, contact our team today.
 Or, to learn more about school accident claims, read on.

-What Happens To Compensation Awarded To Your Child?
+Where Does Compensation Awarded To Your Child Go?

 The litigation friend is not awarded the compensation following successful school negligence claims.
 Instead, the settlement us paid into a secured bank account in the child’s name.
 This is referred to as a Court Funds Office account.

-The litigation friend would simply be responsible for the administration of the account.
+The litigation friend would simply be in charge of the account’s administration.
 For example, they would need to keep things like contact details up to date.

 They can also apply for withdrawals from the account if they directly benefit the child.
 A judge would make a ruling as to whether the withdrawal is permitted.